rubricsoftware/rubric_server/docs/Rubricoin_Tokens.md

 ### Spending the eRBC
 For the sake of our exampe we'll say that 40 days into the contract the Rubric wants to use the 40 RBC that have become unencumbered.
 The RSN needs to ensure that the remain 325 eRBC are stilled tied to the obligation to store the RO.

-*Scenario 1 - Rubric retains contract*
+**Scenario 1 - Rubric retains contract**

 If the Rubric is willing to continue storing the RO they can spend the encumbered transaction sending the 40 unencumbered RBC to and address of their choosing and the encumbered change back to their address.

 The RSN needs to ensure that the Rubric is still storing the RO before recording the transaction.
 If not the Rubric could take the contract and immediately delete te fiel to save themselves the cost of storing it.
 Then on day 364 of the contract they could spend 364 of the 365 RBC provided by the RC.
 Then if on day 365 the RC request the RO it won't exist, the 1 remaining eRBC is going to provide little solace to the RC.

-*Scenario 2 - Rubric transfers contract*
+**Scenario 2 - Rubric transfers contract**

 If the Rubric is unwilling to continue storing the RO they must transfer the obejct and the remaining eRBC to a Rubric willing to fulfill the remainder of the contract.

 The creator of the RO may have added an additional encumbrance that their signature is required for any early spends of the transaction where the eRBC goes to anyone other than the original  Rubric.
 This would allow them to ensure thatb they beleived the new Rubric would be able to provide all the required services.

-*Scenario 3 - Rubric deletes the file*
+**Scenario 3 - Rubric deletes the file**

-If the RSN enforces that the correct RO is provided when spending any
+If the RSN enforces that the correct RO is provided when spending any Rubricoin that had been encumbered then a Rubric would lose their RBC when they deleted the file.

+**Scenario 4 - The Rubric Client request early termination **

+The RC may request that the RO storage contract is canceled early.
+Barring any encumbrances to the contrary the Rubric sends the eRBC to the original address of the RC.
+The default for encumbrances is that they are removed when sent back to the originating address.